funnypolynomial/Turing-ring/README.md

 **Refer to readme.txt for more details.**

-*Thanks to Zafir for the inspiration.*
+*Thanks to Zafar for the inspiration.*